learn-co-curriculum/phase-0-intro-to-js-2-objects-readme/README.md

 the next lesson, we'll learn how to modify `Object`s, both destructively and nondestructively.

-Be sure to follow along with the examples in this lesson in [repl.it][].
+Be sure to follow along with the examples in this lesson in [replit][].

 > **ASIDE**: You may have heard about or be familiar with the concept of
 > _object-oriented programming_.
 Un-helpfully JavaScript called this thing with